IntroCSCI/colorvisionproject-rmendez6/README.md

 ### v0.2 Updates
 Added a vector of string in order to take in the question of "Does color blindness run in the family?" in order to diplay color blind settings.
 ### Arrays/Vectors
 Added vector answerVector to take in the string answer andd store it then display the answer.
-Also used the .push_back function to display at the end.
+Also used the .push_back function to display at the end and the print function to display what the user inputed.
 ### Functions
 Added string answer for the question asked at the bottom of the program after the file closes.
-Added another if statement and else statment to cout the answer to the question.
+Added another if statement to cout the answer to the question.
+Also added a for loop to go with the vector.